-3. To complete remove all moisture from the inside of the phone you’ll need a dessicant, or drying agent.
+3. To completely remove all moisture from the inside of the phone you’ll need a desiccant or drying agent.
 The most popular is uncooked rice.
 You can read more about the method to rescue a soaked iPhone with the rice trick.
 But, the best, is to use silica packets, as mentioned previously.

 4. As a last resort, if you are really feeling adventurous, not recommended is the Dismantling your iPhone or iPad route.

 How to Save a Wet iPhone without Rice

 If you want to rescue a wet iPhone and either don’t have rice or don’t want to use rice, then there are a few options.
 In one example, you can use silica packets, as mentioned earlier.